State Safety Office

 Traffic Safety Grants Section

-Ralph Salvas, Edie Peters, Danielle King, Will Grissom, Ken Ellis, Shana Morris, Pete Cohen, Marc Kutchinski
+Ralph Salvas, Edie Peters, Danielle King, Will Grissom, Chris Craig, Shana Morris, Pete Cohen, Marc Kutchinski

 The Florida Department of Transportation Safety Office (FDOT) funds subgrants that address traffic safety priority areas including: